 After refitting the wheels, I applied an initial coat of Blackfire Total Eclipse Tire Gel, allowed it to dry, and then applied a second coat.
 Only a couple of pea-sized drops are sufficient to complete one tyre, and the end result is brilliant!
 For the exhaust tips, I used Auto Finesse Mercury, applied with a Dual Applicator Pad and 0000 grade steel wool.
 The steel wool aided me in getting all the little dimples that seem to collect a lot of grime.
 For all of the plastic on the outside of the car, I applied Auto Finesse Dressle; it takes a while to apply, but the end result is fantastic.

 I finished off the detail with a quick once over of the interior.
 It didn't need much attention, as the previous owner had taken care of it.
 I wiped down the trim and the seats with a microfibre towel, used a Raceglaze Detailing Brush to clean the air vents, and then used Auto Finesse Total on the trims and pedals, which delivered a great looking finish.
-I then applied Dr Leather Liquid Cleaner to the seats, which restored an original appearance.
+I then applied Dr Leather Leather Cleaner to the seats, which restored an original appearance.
 I wanted a product that would retain the scent of leather and I can safely say it does!
 Finally, I vacuumed the carpets and mats with my Dyson.